 When does the two year qualifying period for receiving 100% relief from IHT begin?

 The two year qualifying period for BPR commences when the trade starts, i.e. from the purchase of a property or acquisition of units in a forestry fund.

 Forest owners benefit from diverse markets.
 There are seven main markets: construction, packaging, pallets, fencing, panel board, paper and biomass for energy and heat – this last market has led to new competition for the least valuable part of the tree and therefore increased the value of the whole tree to timber purchasers.
 The forest owner is not dependent on one market to sell timber to.

 Why have returns on forestry investments been so good? (the independent IPD UK Forestry Index annualised 10 year return to December 2017 was 15.7%)

-The essential ingredient is the assured growth rate in the volume of timber, combined with an increase in the unit value of the timber as the trees increase in size – larger trees provide less waste for sawmillers.
-So even at static timber prices, the investment should provide a positive return.
+The essential ingredient is the growth rate in the volume of timber, combined with an increase in the unit value of the timber as the trees increase in size – larger trees provide less waste for sawmillers.
+So even at static timber prices, the value of timber should increase.
 Gresham House expects timber prices to be higher in the future due to substantial increases in consumption in both the developed and developing economies, in particular China and India, at a time when supplies will become increasingly constrained.
 A further factor in performance, as measured by the IPD UK Forestry Index, is a rise in underlying land values and the general level of plantation values, which are dictated by investor demand and the lower yield requirements of such investors.
 This is in turn partly driven by expectations on future timber prices.
 Rising timber prices should therefore enhance returns.

 The Gresham House Timber Index indicates that there is a degree of volatility in timber prices.
 Is this an issue in considering an investment in forestry?